 Students must apply for financial aid each year by completing the FAFSA on the web at www.fafsa.gov.
 Washburn’s federal school code is 001949.
 The FAFSA becomes available each year on October 1 for the following academic year.
 To be considered for limited campus-based funds, eligible students should complete their FAFSA as soon as possible after October 1, but no later than Washburn University’s November 15 priority date.
 Admission to Washburn University is a prerequisite for consideration of financial aid.

 Summer financial aid is based on remaining annual federal aid eligibility – i.e. federal funds that were unused during the fall and spring semesters of the academic year.
+However, Pell eligible students may have additional funds available in the summer, if enrolled in at least six hours.
 To be considered for summer financial aid, students must have a valid FAFSA on file and complete the Summer Financial Aid Application, which becomes available in late spring each year.

 All financial aid and scholarships must first apply to students’ tuition and fee charges.
 Any excess financial aid may be issued to the student as a refund.
 Please see the “Refunds” section for more information on receiving a refund from financial aid funds.